nishantde/thespian/README.md

 List of bugs/issues currently present and being looked at (this list will keep getting updated as more bugs pop up):
 - [x] Loading component not working as intended (was not showing up for initial search)
 - [ ] Custom font shenanigans (minor)
-- [ ] Video source shenanigans (minor)
+- [x] Video source shenanigans (minor)
 - [x] All TV page details do not show up when visited via the 'Known for' section on an actor page (was working initially but then gave error of too many re-renders)
-- [ ] The input bar for the TV season and episode selectors do not reflect accurately on initial load when the season/episode is selected, though the media player does update accordingly
+- [x] The input bar for the TV season and episode selectors do not reflect accurately, though the media player does update accordingly (on initial load when the episode is selected, the dropdown defaulted to the number set through the code but did not reflect until the episode selected was clicked again)

 To-do:
 - [x] Better loading animation